 Accuracy Complaints

-Previously whois accuracy complaints were clear, but what kind of complaints is Compliance seeing now?
+Previously Whois accuracy complaints were presumably mainly the result of publicly available registration data, but what kind of complaints is Compliance seeing now?

-What is the main cause for complaints being rejected before being passed on to registrars?
+What is the main cause for complaints being rejected by ICANN Compliance instead of being passed on to registrars?

 To what extent will ICANN Contractual Compliance respond to complaints that a registrant is using contact information that does not belong to them.
 That is, although the information is syntactically correct, the complainant claims that it is not being legitimately used by the registrant.
 This is particularly relevant to registrations associated with legal entities (the classic example is Facebook) but is not limited to them.